productinfo/forms-to-table/README.md

     chart.licenseKey=@"your license key";

 If you're using the trial version you'll need to add your license key.
-To do so, open up ViewController.m and add the following line after the grid is initialised:
+To do so, open up AppDelegate.m, import `<ShinobiGrids/ShinobiDataGrid.h>`, and set the license key inside `application:didFinishLaunchingWithOptions:` as follows:

-    grid.licenseKey=@"your license key";
+    #import <ShinobiGrids/ShinobiDataGrid.h>

+    @implementation AppDelegate

+    - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
+    {
+        [ShinobiDataGrids setLicenseKey:@"your license key"];
+        …
+    }

 If you’re using the trial version you’ll need to add your license key.
-To do so, open up AppDelegate.m, import <ShinobiEssentials/ShinobiEssentials.h>, and set the license key inside application:didFinishLaunchingWithOptions: as follows:
+To do so, open up AppDelegate.m, import `<ShinobiEssentials/ShinobiEssentials.h>`, and set the license key inside `application:didFinishLaunchingWithOptions:` as follows:

     #import <ShinobiEssentials/ShinobiEssentials.h>